ritesh-chauhan0x1/kiitians/README.md

+# One of the biggest project , BUT

 # KIIT Site Shutdown Notice

 A simple static webpage displaying a shutdown notice for the KIIT website as per administration request.